-STUDENT TRANSPORTATION
+STUDENT BUS TRANSPORTATION

 Transportation to and from school shall be provided by the Board to eligible students of the school district.
 The transportation program shall be operated in accordance with provisions of the Code of Alabama and State Board of Education rules and regulations.
 The primary considerations of the transportation program shall be the safety and welfare of students.
 Policies pertaining to student safety and the transportation program are as follows:

-Students:
+Students

 - Students must be at their bus stop on time.
-The bus will not wait for students who - are tardy. - Plan to be at the bus stop at least ten (10) minutes early.
-Failure to be at your bus stop on time may result in bus riding privileges being suspended. - Students must board bus and find their seat promptly. - Drivers have the authority to assign seats. - The bus/bus stop is an extension of the school in which the student attends. - Misconduct on the bus/bus stop will be subject to discipline just as if the misconduct took place in the classroom. - I-Pod's, MP3 players, and music devices are allowed by driver permission only and only with ear-buds or headphones.
+The bus will not wait for students who are tardy. - Plan to be at the bus stop at least ten (10) minutes early.
+Failure to be at your bus stop on time may result in bus riding privileges being suspended. - Students must board the bus and find their seat promptly and remain seated at all times while the bus is in motion. - Drivers have the authority to assign seats and students are required to sit in the seat they are assigned. - The bus/bus stop is an extension of the school in which the student attends. - Misconduct on the bus/bus stop will be subject to discipline just as if the misconduct took place in the classroom.
+Student due process will be followed. - Music devices are allowed by driver permission only and only with ear-buds or headphones.
 A driver may deny one or all riders the use of music devices on their bus. - Do not run to or from the bus stop. - Be alert for vehicles in driveways and parking lots.
-Refrain from horseplay while waiting on the bus. - Do not move toward the bus until the driver has given you permission. - Do not talk to driver while bus is in motion. - The use of cell phones on the bus is prohibited.
-If a student is observed using a cell phone on the bus, the driver will confiscate and turn it in to the principal. - School procedures for cell phone use and discipline are in effect.
+Refrain from horseplay while waiting on the bus. - Do not move toward the bus until the driver has given you permission. - Do not talk to driver while bus is in motion. - School procedures for cell phone use and discipline are in effect.

-Parents:
+Parents

 - Students will only be picked up and dropped off at their designated stop. - Parents are responsible for getting students to and from the bus stop. - Kindergarten students must have a parent/guardian/adult at the bus stop when student is dropped off.
-Student will be taken back to school for parent to pick up if an adult is not present. - Parents should read and discuss school bus riding policies with their children and explain that the rules are written for the safety of everyone on the bus. - Know the laws concerning stopping for school buses that are loading and unloading. - Objects that could cause reduced visibility or distractions should not be carried on - the bus.
+Student will be taken back to school for parent to pick up if an adult is not present. - Parents should read and discuss school bus riding policies with their children and explain that the rules are written for the safety of everyone on the bus. - Know the laws concerning stopping for school buses that are loading and unloading. - Objects that could c ause reduced visibility or distractions should not be carried on - the bus.
 Items included but not limited to are: balloons, kites, animals, insects, plants, large posters.
 All items must fit under the seat or in lap. - Parents and unauthorized persons are not allowed to board the school bus.

-Bus Discipline:
+Bus Discipline

 - Riding the school bus is a privilege, not a right.
-Misconduct on the bus is a safety hazard and may result in a student losing that privilege. - Principals are authorized to suspend or terminate bus privileges. - If a child loses his/her bus riding privilege, the parents assume the responsibility for transportation to and from school.
+Misconduct on the bus is a safety hazard and may result in a student losing that privilege. - Principals and bus system administrators are authorized to suspend or terminate bus privileges. - If a child loses his/her bus riding privilege, the parents assume the responsibility for transportation to and from school.

-On the Bus:
+On the Bus